 Health Benefits of Ashoka tree

-Ashok tree bark is especially useful in treatment of gynecological conditions such as endometriosis, cyst, fibroids, leucorrhoea, lower back pain, excess heat in body etc. It is very helpful in menorrhagia.
+Ashok tree bark is especially useful in the treatment of gynecological conditions such as endometriosis, cyst, fibroids, leucorrhoea, lower back pain, excess heat in the body etc. It is very helpful in menorrhagia.

 If a woman has weak uterus muscles due to which she is suffering from miscarriage, she should take it regularly.

 Ashoka does not causes contractions.
 The bark is stimulant to the endometrium and ovarian tissue.

 Ashoka gives relief in swelling and is therefore given in gout, arthritis and rheumatism.
 It gives relief in pain and aggravated Vata.

 It clears congestion and calms the nerves.
 It is a cold potency herb and pacifies excess pitta inside the body and hence gives relief in burning sensation in the body.

 Ashok bark, detoxifies the body and improves the skin complexion.

 Ashoka Home remedies